awsdocs/amazon-kendra-developer-guide/doc_source/custom-attributes.md

 + `_view_count`—The number of times that the document has been viewed\.
 + `_language_code` \(String\)—The code for a language that applies to the document\.
 This defaults to English if you do not specify a language\.
 For more information on supported languages, including their codes, see [Adding documents in languages other than English](https://docs.aws.amazon.com/kendra/latest/dg/in-adding-languages.html)\.

-You can also create custom fields, which you can use like the reserved fields for search and display, and to create facets\.
+For custom fields, you create these fields using `DocumentMetadataConfigurationUpdates` with the `UpdateIndex` API, just as you do when creating a reserved or built\-in field\.
+You must set the appropriate data type for your custom field\.
+You cannot change the field type once you have created the field\.

-There are four types of custom fields:
+The following are the types you can set for custom fields:
 + Date
 + Number
 + String
 + String list

 You create a custom field using the console or by using the [UpdateIndex](https://docs.aws.amazon.com/kendra/latest/dg/API_UpdateIndex.html) API\.
 After you create a custom field, you map it to a document attribute, just as you do with a reserved field\.
 If you added a document to the index with [BatchPutDocument](https://docs.aws.amazon.com/kendra/latest/dg/API_BatchPutDocument.html) API, you map the attributes with the API\.
 For documents indexed from an Amazon S3 data source, you map the attributes using a metadata file that contains a JSON structure that describes the document attributes\.
 For documents indexed with a database or a data source that allows field mapping, you map attributes with the console or the data source configuration\.
-For more information, see [Searching indexes](https://docs.aws.amazon.com/kendra/latest/dg/searching.html)\.

 ## Adding custom attributes or fields with the BatchPutDocument API<a name="custom-attributes-batch"></a>